webforj/webforj-docs/docs/components/icon.md

 - **Accessibility:** Use a tool tip or a label on icons to make your app accessible to visually impaired users relying on screen readers.
 - **Avoid ambiguity:** Avoid using icons if the meaning isn’t clear or widely understood.
 If users have to guess what the icon represents, it defeats the purpose.
-- **Use icons sparignly:** Too many icons can overwhelm users, so only use icons when they add clarity or reduce complexity.
+- **Use icons sparingly:** Too many icons can overwhelm users, so only use icons when they add clarity or reduce complexity.

 ## Styling
 An Icon inherits the theme of its direct parent component, but you can override this by applying a theme to an `Icon` directly.